OgetoOndicho/Human-Resource-Analytics-Project/README.md

 - Turnover Rates: Which department has the highest turnover rate?
 What could be some of the most probable reasons for it?

 ## Tools Used
-1. MySQL: For data exploration and manipulation'
+1. MySQL: For data exploration, cleaning and manipulation'
 2. PowerBI: For visualization and reporting.

 ## Findings